Dave-team/Knowledge-base/Business-Intelligence/Data visualization.md

 - Always understand what you want to convey in the dashboard.
 What's its raison d'etre?
 - Don’t make people think
 - Make use of conventions:
-    - People read in Z shapes: left corner is the most important
+    - People read in Z shapes: left corner is the most important.
+Think left to right, bottom to top where top right is where you want to head.
     - Group related content together
 - Eliminate all questions that could be in the heads of your users
 - Use contrast to direct focus.
 Can be using color, size, position